themejuice/tj/README.md

 _On that note, as of `0.12`, we have renamed all mentions of "theme" to "template" (to avoid confusion, since these are application templates, and not just WordPress themes), and we have also renamed the default directory where `tj` installs the virtual machine to `~/tj-vagrant` to avoid possible conflicts with existing Vagrant installations._

 ## What is it?
-[Theme Juice CLI](http://themejuice.it) (`tj`) is a command line utility that allows you to generate, manage and deploy new local WordPress development applications in seconds using Vagrant, utilizing an Apache fork of [VVV](https://github.com/Varying-Vagrant-Vagrants/VVV) called [VVV-Apache](https://github.com/ezekg/theme-juice-vvv) as the virtual machine.
+[Theme Juice CLI](http://themejuice.it) (`tj`) is a command line utility that allows you to generate, manage and deploy new local WordPress development applications in seconds using Vagrant, utilizing an [Apache fork](https://github.com/ezekg/theme-juice-vvv) of [VVV](https://github.com/Varying-Vagrant-Vagrants/VVV) for the virtual machine.

 Check out [our getting started guide over at SitePoint](http://www.sitepoint.com/introducing-theme-juice-for-local-wordpress-development/), or [view the documentation site](http://themejuice.it).